Charities Registration Board/Te Rātā Atawhai

 CRB logo

-Te Rātā Atawhai, the Charities Registration Board, is an independent three-person body which makes decisions about registering or deregistering charities.
+Te Rātā Atawhai, the Charities Registration Board, is an independent body which makes decisions about registering or deregistering charities.

 In practice, most decisions are made by Charities Services acting under formal delegation and guidance from the Board.
 However, the Board always deals with more complex or novel cases and those where organisations disagree with Charities Services’ decisions.